ashleyh12/grb_repo/README.md

 ## Installation:

-To install BatAnalysis, type the following command in your local terminal:
+To install BatAnalysis, type the following command in your terminal:

 ```
 pip install batanalysis 1.1.0